eficode-academy/dayofdocker15/README.md

 The user student is granted sudo access.

 On the host, the user is member of both docker and admin groups.
-Created as:
-# useradd -m  -G docker,admin  -s /bin/bash -c "Student" student
+Created as: root# useradd -m  -G docker,admin  -s /bin/bash -c "Student" student